deven-n/SE-Comp-DSA_3/README.md

 Construct a tree and print the nodes.
 Find the time and space requirements of your method.

 do the above in c++.

+find the program in tree.cpp.

+find its output in output-file.